-Student resident assistants or other persons with significant responsibility for student and campus activities who receive a report of a sexual offense must report the offense to the Office of Public Safety within twenty-four (24) hours of receiving report of the alleged offense.
+Student resident assistants or other persons with significant responsibility for student and campus activities who receive a report of sexual misconduct must report the incident to the Office of Public Safety within twenty-four (24) hours of receiving report of the alleged offense.

 A professional counselor is defined as “a person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.”

-5. HOW TO REPORT AN INCIDENT OF SEXUAL VIOLENCE OR SEXUAL HARASSMENT
+6. HOW TO REPORT AN INCIDENT OF SEXUAL MISCONDUCT, SEXUAL VIOLENCE, OR SEXUAL HARASSMENT

-The College encourages individuals to seek immediate medical treatment and to make a prompt report to law enforcement in response to an incident of sexual violence in order to address immediate safety concerns, allow for the preservation of evidence, and trigger a prompt investigative and remedial response.
+The College encourages individuals who have experienced physical or sexual violence to seek immediate medical treatment and to make a prompt report to law enforcement in response to an incident of sexual violence in order to address immediate safety concerns, allow for the preservation of evidence, and trigger a prompt investigative and remedial response.

 See Appendix B for more details on Interim Measures.

 Reporting Options and Medical Care

 Cabrini College Department of Public Safety | 610-902-8245